RTSAK FAQ - Frequently Asked Questions

 An AS is a network or group of networks under single administrative control that presents a common routing policy to the internet.
 Each AS has a unique AS Number (ASN).

-Transit is paid connectivity where one AS carries another's traffic to the full internet.
-Peering is mutual exchange of customer traffic, typically settlement-free between networks.
+Transit is a paid service where one network carries another's traffic to the entire internet.
+Peering is a mutual exchange of customer traffic between two networks, typically settlement-free.
+Understanding this distinction is key to reading AS relationship data in AS Lookup.

 Can one organization have multiple ASNs?